jimka2001/clojure-rte/doc/dsc.md

 `[[a b & c] {c String}` means that `c` is a sequence of elements each of type `String` not that `c` has type string.

-- If there are multiple type constratins on the same variable, the semantics is intersection.
+- If there are multiple type constraints on the same variable, the semantics is intersection.
 I.e., both constraints are required.
 `[[^Number a b] {a (not (= 0))}]` this means that `a` is both a `Number` and also different from zero, effectively `a` has type `(and Number (not (= 0)))`.